evgenyb/evgenyb.github.io/_posts/2020-07-25-apim-canary-policy.md

 </policies>
 ```

+We use [APIM named values](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-properties) to store our configurable variables:

-* `canaryPercent` is [APIM named value](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-properties) specifying the percentage of the requests we want to send to the new AKS cluster
+* `canaryPercent` contains the percentage (value from 0 to 100) of the requests we want to send to canary cluster
 * `aksHost` contains AKS ingress controller private IP address (`10.2.15.10`) of current AKS cluster (in our use-case, `aks-dev-green`)
 * `aksHostCanary` contains AKS ingress controller private IP address (`10.3.15.10`) of next version of AKS cluster (in our use-case, `aks-dev-blue`)